bogue89/darkjs/README.md

 ### Working on

 Demo Page
 - Add nested support for elements

 Crawler
-- I would like to only navigate the necessary elements and store that tree struc
+- I would like to only navigate the necessary elements and store that tree struct
-- Adding support for images and svgs
+- Adding support for images and ~~svgs~~
 - Adding support for color gradients on background

-Styling
-- Add offset or scale for better lightness distribution between elements (Contrast)
-- Only adding the clases need it for that element
-- Custom class for the implementation

 Distribution
 - Output the isolated js for the final implementation